 - RIPv1/RIPv2 for IPv4 and RIPng for IPv6

 - OSPFv2 and OSPFv3

 - BGP4

+- MPLS control plane

+- Virtual routing

+- Multicast routing (road map)

 Releases of FRR integrated in 6WINDGate follow the upstream versions.
 6WIND also contributes to this open source project by submitting bug fixes back to the community.